wix/Detox/docs/Troubleshooting.RunningTests.md

 ### Take a look at past issues

 Before opening a new issue, search the [list of issues](https://github.com/wix/detox/issues?utf8=%E2%9C%93&q=is%3Aissue) on GitHub.
-There's a good chance somebody faced the same problem you are.
+There's a good chance somebody faced the same problem already.

 ### How to open a new issue